eordano/delegation/README.md

 # delegation

 An application to pick voting delegates based on a set of votes and historic information.

-It's not the prettiest, but contributions are welcome!
+[Check it out live at eordano.github.io/delegation!](https://eordano.github.io/delegation/) It's not the prettiest, but contributions are welcome.

 ## Getting started